lakesoul-io/LakeSoul/website/docs/03-Usage Docs/05-flink-cdc-sync.md

 SPDX-License-Identifier: Apache-2.0
 -->

-Since version 2.1.0, LakeSoul has implemented Flink CDC Sink, which can support Table API and SQL (single table), and Stream API (full database with multiple tables).
-The currently supported upstream data source is MySQL (5.6-8.0)
+Since version 2.1.0, LakeSoul has introduced Flink CDC Sink, capable of supporting Table API and SQL (single-table) as well as Stream API (multiple tables within a database).
+Currently, the supported upstream data sources are MySQL (5.6-8.0), Oracle (11, 12, 19, 21), and Postgresql (10-14).
+The unified entry for data ingestion into the lake is JdbcCdc.
 ## Main features

 In the Stream API, the main functions of LakeSoul Sink are:

 * Support real-time CDC synchronization of thousands of tables (different schemas) in the same Flink job, and different tables will be automatically written to the corresponding table names of LakeSoul
-* Support automatic synchronization of schema changes (DDL) to LakeSoul, and automatic compatibility of downstream reads (currently supports adding and dropping columns as well as numeric type upcast);
+* For MySQL and PostgreSQL, LakeSoul supports automatic synchronization of schema changes (DDL) to downstream reads, ensuring compatibility between old and new data.
+Currently, it supports column addition and deletion as well as increasing precision for numeric types.* Support automatic perception of new tables in the upstream database during operation, and automatic table creation in LakeSoul;
-* Support automatic perception of new tables in the upstream database during operation, and automatic table creation in LakeSoul;
+* However, for Oracle, only tables with unchanged schemas are supported for synchronization (adding or deleting columns is not allowed), and it does not support synchronization of new tables.
-* Support Exactly Once semantics, even if a Flink job fails, it can ensure that the data is not lost or heavy;
+* Additionally, MySQL and PostgreSQL support automatic detection of newly created tables in the upstream database during runtime, enabling automatic table creation within LakeSoul.
 * Provide Flink command line startup entry class, support specifying parameters such as database name, table name blacklist, parallelism, etc.;